d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

   rawdelete                    - This is the raw form of the DELETE command. rawhead                      - This is the raw form of the HEAD command. rawpatch                     - This is the raw form of the PATCH command.

+SMART ARRAY COMMANDS
+  clearcontrollerconfig        - Clears smart array controller configuration. createlogicaldrive           - Creates a new logical drive on the selected
+                                  controller.
+  deletelogicaldrive           - Deletes logical drives from the selected
+                                  controller.
+  drivesanitize                - Erase/Sanitizes physical drives
+  factoryresetcontroller       - Discovers all storage controllers installed
+                                  in the server and managed by the SmartStorage. smartarray                   - Discovers all storage controllers installed in the server and managed by the SmartStorage.
 ```

 > Providing a specific command will list help regarding that specific command